Barnet Refugee Service (BRS) is a registered charity (registration number:1107965), we’re committed to protecting and respecting your privacy.

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive direct communications from us about the vital work we do for the communities we serve and our exciting services, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.

-We will not contact you for marketing purposes by email, phone or text message unless you have given your prior consent.
-We will not contact you for marketing purposes by post if you have indicated that you do not wish to be contacted.
-You can change your preferences at any time by contacting us by email: firstname.lastname@example.org or by phone on: 0208905 9002.
+We will not contact you for marketing purposes by post, email, phone or text message if you have indicated that you do not wish to be contacted.
+You can change your preferences at any time by contacting us by email: firstname.lastname@example.org or by phone on: 020 8905 9002.

 Security precautions in place to protect the loss, misuse or alteration of your information